trstovall/arka/README.md

     uid: bytes                              # public key or truncated key hash digest of block creator
     nonce: bytes                            # H(H({block} - {nonce}) | nonce) ~= 0

-    # exists only in epoch links (every 10000th block link)
+    # exists only in epoch blocks (every 10000th block)
     parameters:                             # Adjusted parameters for epoch (10000 blocks)
-      target: (byte, byte)                  # difficulty to mint a block link (average # of hashes)
+      target: (byte, byte)                  # difficulty to create a block (average # of hashes)
-      block_reward: bytes                   # units minted by block worker
+      block_reward: int                     # units created by block creator
-      utxo_fee: bytes                       # rate of decay of UTXOs (age of UTXO * UTXO units)
+      utxo_fee: int                         # rate of decay of UTXOs (age of UTXO * UTXO units)
-      data_fee: bytes                       # units per byte in each transaction are to be destroyed
+      data_fee: int                         # units per byte in each transaction are to be destroyed

     # each block includes a list of payments
     payments: